meng-wenlong/EduNER/README.md

 ```
 ##  Beta application

 - A beta educational tool ( [EDUNERScore](http://openaied.cn/ents) ) based on our dataset can be accessed.
 The tool is based on NER technology and allows for the analysis of unstructured educational texts in real time.
-Specifically, the tool can extract the discipline entity from a large-scale unstructured texts, e.g., discouse content, online forums, writing documents etc. It will help the stakeholder to better understand the learning or teaching activity.
+Specifically, the tool can extract the discipline entity from a large-scale unstructured texts, e.g., discourse content, online forums, writing documents etc. It will help the stakeholder to better understand the learning or teaching activity.
 - Due to limited computing resources, only cached results can be viewed at current.
 In addition, only the Chinese version is now available.
 - User instruction, ![operation](https://github.com/xuli19/EduNER/blob/main/img/sample.gif)